 - Salsa: I prefer to make my own salsa, but you can definitely use store-bought.

 This easy chicken flautas recipe is probably the variation I make the most, but you have so many options for fillings when it comes to flautas.
-If you’re looking for inspiration, you might like some of these ideas:

 - Swap the protein for shredded beef, pork, or sliced tofu.
 I have even used leftovers of chicken tinga or salsa verde chicken.

 - Try different cheese.
 How about mozzarella, cheddar cheese, pepper jack, or gouda?
 Any melty cheese would work well.